tahoe-lafs/tahoe-lafs/docs/proposed/magic-folder/remote-to-local-sync.rst

 latest version of a file is well-defined when it has been modified by multiple clients.

+To enable representing empty directories, a client that creates a directory should link a corresponding zero-length file in its DMD, at a name that ends with the encoded directory separator character.

 We want to enable dynamic configuration of the set of clients subscribed to a Magic Folder, without having to reconfigure or restart each client when another client joins or leaves.
 To support this, we have a single